senchalabs/docs-i18n/guides/class_system/README.md

     // changing it will cause the alert to show again bob.setName('Ed');

-We've basically already learned the important parts of classes, as follows:
+We have basically already learned the following important behavior of classes:

 * All classes are defined using `Ext.define`, including your own classes
 * Most classes extend other classes, using the `extend` syntax
 * Classes are created using `Ext.create`, for example `Ext.create('SomeClass', {some: 'configuration'})`
-* Always usine the `config` syntax to get automatic getters and setters and have a much cleaner codebase
+* Always use the `config` syntax to get automatic getters and setters and have a much cleaner codebase

-At this point you can already go about creating classes in your app, but the class system takes care of a few more things that will be helpful to learn are a few other things the class system does.
+At this point you can already go about creating classes in your app, but the class system takes care of a few more things that will be helpful to learn.

 ## Dependencies and Dynamic Loading

 Most of the time, classes depend on other classes.
-The Human class above depends on the Animal class because it extends it - we depend on Animal being present to be able to define Human.
-Sometimes you'll make use of other classes inside a class, so you need to guarantee that those classes are on the page.
-Do this with the `requires` syntax:
+The Human class described previously depends on the Animal class because it extends it - we depend on Animal being present to be able to define Human.
+Sometimes you make use of other classes inside a class, so you need to guarantee that those classes are on the page.
+This is accomplished using the `requires` syntax, as shown in the following code sample:

     Ext.define('Human', {
         extend: 'Animal',